erik-ringen/cfr/paper_data/readme.txt

 This level indexes each unique publication.

+-age rounding - I rounded the ages when the raw age was very close to round numbers (e.g.14.96, 7.02), and not when some of the values were in between (e.g. 13.53).

 ISSUES ILARIA
 -Bird_2002b Table2
 	-values around the mean (mean plusminus number) are not defined.
 Interpreted as SE, given that is the measure used in the other tables, although this is not stated